 If you don’t want to hear the pattering of tiny kitten paws, it's best to have your cat neutered.
 It’s a simple procedure, and afterwards you’ll find that some of that unwanted behaviour simply stops.

 One cat or more?

 This can be a tricky decision – and really it depends on the individual cat.
 Some cats like to live with other cats, while others would rather spend time alone – or with you!
-If you already have an adult cat, you probably have a good idea of what she prefers.
+If you already have an adult cat, you probably have a good idea of what they prefer.

 If you’re out of the house for a lot of the day, you may want to get two or more cats – that way they can keep each other company.
 If so, think about getting cats from the same litter – the bonds they formed as kittens will help them get along well as adults.

 It’s also a good idea to think about how big your home is.
-Just like people, cats don't like to feel overcrowded – each one needs her own space.
+Just like people, cats don't like to feel overcrowded – each one needs their own space.
 As a general rule, you should have at least one room for every cat you have.
-That way, each cat has her own space to retreat to if she wants to be alone.
+That way, each cat has their own space to retreat to if they wants to be alone.
 You’ll probably need separate food and water bowls, beds and litter trays for each cat, to satisfy their independent spirits.